Hi! I’m Chef Jessica Catalano.

 American Spirit Yoga

 During the pandemic I wanted to start a yoga business because, why not?
-I saw how many people’s health were being affected negatively and decided to do something about it.
+I saw how many people’s health was being affected negatively and decided to do something about it.
 I realized at this moment that people needed more yoga and whole foods in their life.

 American Spirit Yoga, came to life, to bring accessibility to yoga that has never been seen before.
 It was my goal to make this daily practice obtainable by everyone and every, body – regardless of income, race, gender, disability, or creed.